antrikshdhand/summer-research/fuzzer/README.md

     - C: comment and uncomment the preprocessor directive
 3. `ITERATIONS`: the number of program iterations you want to run

 These are the only parameters you have to change.
+For Python, all of these are located at the top of the `fuzzer.py` file.
+For C, the `GRAMMAR` is located in `main.c` and the rest are at the top of `fuzzer.h`.

 For example, if you want to run the fuzzer normally and generate fuzzed strings to the terminal, you would set `TO_PRINT` to `True` and set `ITERATIONS` to `1`.
 If you want to compare the speed of the Python and C programs, you would set `TO_PRINT` to `False` and `ITERATIONS` to a large number like `100000`, followed by running `make ccomp && make compare`.